-The C-N cafeteria provides a food court layout and a wide variety of menu items and options.
+The C-N cafeteria provides a wide variety of menu items and options.
 Food is served all day, but hot meals are available at specific times only.
 Special events may cause serving hours to be changed.
 The changes will be noted on signs in the cafeteria and by campus announcement through email.

 All students (except graduate students) in university residence halls eat their meals in the cafeteria.
-Freshmen on-campus residents are required to have the unlimited meal plan.
-Upperclassmen resident students may choose between two meal plans: 12 meals per week or unlimited meals a week.
-Commuter students may select from the two Commuter choices, (1) 100 meals per semester or (2) 40 meals per semester, or from the on-campus resident options listed above.
-If you do not use all of your meals in a week, they do not carry over to the next week.
-Students with the unlimited meal plan can use their cards as many times as they wish during cafeteria operating hours.
+Freshmen oncampus residents must have the unlimited meal plan, which allows students to use their cards as many times as they wish during cafeteria hours.
+Upperclassmen residents may choose between two meal plans: 12 meals per week or unlimited meals a week.
+Commuter students may select 100 meals per semester, 40 meals per semester, or from the on-campus resident options listed above.
+If you do not use all your meals in a week, they do not carry over to the next week.

-The most popular meal plan for on-campus students is the unlimited meal plan, which includes \$100 in EagleBucks.
-A student may eat in the cafeteria as many times as he/she chooses, and he/she may use the declining balance in the P.O.D.
-Express and Chick-Fil-
+The most popular meal plan for oncampus students is the unlimited meal plan, which includes \$100 EagleBucks.
+EagleBucks can be used in the P.O.D.
+Express, Chick-Fil-A, or at Maples Café.
+EagleBucks may also be used to pay for meals for a guest.

-A located in the MSAC or at Maples Café in the library.
-The Eagle Bucks feature may also be used to pay for meals for a guest.
+C-N ID cards are scanned at each meal to charge students for meals according to the plans the students have chosen.

-The ID card is scanned by a card reader at each meal to charge the student for meals according to the plan the student has chosen.
-Anyone who is not on a meal plan must pay cash for his/her meal as he/she enters to eat.
-Any student who loses his/her C-N ID card should report it to the Department of Public Safety immediately and must pay cash for meals until a temporary ID card is obtained.
+Students who are not on a meal plan must pay for their meal as they enter to eat.
+Students who lose their ID should report it to cards Department of Public Safety and must pay for meals until another ID card is obtained.